MathieuSnd/NoRISC/report/introduction.md

 **Unbounded model checking** searches for any reachable state that violates the specification.
 It usually target small systems for which the set of reachable states is handlable, whereas it is not for big end-to-end systems, like advanced processor cores.
 Indeed, the size of the set of reachable states grows exponnentially with the size of the system.
 Thus, **bounded model checking** is often used instead to find bugs.
 The principle is to restrict the set of states to check to the set of reachable states after a few clock cycles.
 The number of considered clock cycles usually depends on the pipeline depth of the processor core.
 This method is sometimes called *bug hunting*: it does not prove correctness of the design overtime, though, this method is still very efficient at finding bugs.

-The model checking problem is equivalent to a satifiability (SAT) problem.
+The model checking problem is equivalent to a satisfiability (SAT) problem.
 Model checkers usually create a logic formula that should be unsatifiable if and only if the design is correct.
 It then involves a SAT solver to prove that the formula is unsatisfiable and thus prove correctness of the design.
 Modern model checkers speed up the solving process by construsting a SMT problem instead of a SAT one.